How to use OcrProgress Tracking in C#

 These two methods accept the same parameters: the IronSoftware.Drawing.Font objects, an IronSoftware.Drawing.Color object, and the amount of spacing between the barcode and the text.
 Additionally, the AddAnnotationTextAboveBarcode method requires a string for the annotation text, as it adds custom text above the barcode.

-IronBarcode offers a wide range of opportunities for users to customize and style their barcodes, limited only by one's imagination.
+IronBarcode offers a wide range of customization options for styling barcodes.
+For applications requiring Unicode support in annotations, check our Writing Unicode Barcodes guide.
 To learn more about customizing QR codes, refer to "How to Customize and Add Logos to QR Codes".
+For exporting styled barcodes to different formats, explore our Create Barcode as HTML tutorial.

 Frequently Asked Questions

-How can I change the color of a barcode in .NET C#?
+How can I change the color of a barcode in C#?

-How can I customize the background color of a barcode in .NET C#?
+Can I customize the background color of my barcodes?

 Hairil Hasyimi Bin Omar